harel-coffee/gender_history-auto/writeups/gender_topics.md

 I also don't know what to make of the peak with food around 1980.
 Maybe an earlier social history?
 Maybe agriculture related?

+# Male and female topics in general approaches

+So far, we have plotted a topic and its key terms.
+We can apply the same logic to general approaches and display key topics within those general approaches.

+For the following charts, I have selected in particular topics that are male or female dominated.
+I.e. it's not all of the topics within a general approach (though I'm happy to produce these graphs as well) but just some that I found interesting.

+### Historiography

+[LINK]

+Take historiography.
+Overall, it skews male throughout our time period.
+However, the general chart hides important trends.
+For example, while more men write about within the "Narratives and Discourses" topic, more women write in the "Cultural Turn" topic.
+I have added some notes on the contrast between these two topics

+[LINK]
+here.

+### Indigenous History
+The indigenous history topics are also interesting because they show two unexpected patterns: <br>
+- the overall approach declines drastically from the 1950s to the present
+- the majority of the work in the 1950s and 60s comes from women.

+[PLOT]

+I have no idea what to make of these trends.
+Did Native American history become less important?
+Or is it just less of a clear cluster, i.e. it enters into U.S. history without being an almost separate field?
+Does a change in nomenclature (indian vs. native american) throw off our topic model?
+I really don't know.
+Would be interesting to know more.

+Just to check that we're not completely off base, I also plotted the terms "native" and "indian" to see if they show somewhat similar trends and it does seem that our "Indigenous History" topic tracks "indian" pretty well but "native" less so. (though native, off course, can not just mean native americans).

+[PLOT]

+### Social History

+The Social History general approach has 12 topics.
+I again selected four that show some interesting patterns.
+Demography presumably skews quite quantitative and it probably makes sense on that basis that there are a lot of men writing about it.

+[PLOT]

+### Race and Racism

+This one actually surprised me--I would have expected to find more women here.

+[PLOT]

+### Political History

+For some general approaches, there are simply too many subtopics for me to pick.
+So instead, here's the graphs for the 20 political history topics.
+"Nations and boundaries" as one of the newer topics is definitely noteworthy here.

+[Plot]